bmellink/Quiz/README.md

 - ESP8266 hub: Install the data upload tool to ensure you can upload the files in the [data folder](QuizHub8266/data) to the ESP8266 you will use as hub.
 See [here](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html) and [here]( https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases)
 - ESP32 hub:  Install the data upload tool to ensure you can upload the files in the [data folder](QuizHubEsp32/data) to the ESP32 you will use as hub.
 See [here](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)
-- Upload the data folder to your ESP8266 or ESP32 using the tool above
+- Upload the data folder to your ESP8266 or ESP32 using the tool above (the root folder should be data folder and the mp3 files are in the sounds subdirectory)
 - Compile and upload the QuizHub8266 or QuizHubEsp32 sketch
 - Point your phone or laptop to the access point "quizhub" and point your browser to http://192.168.4.1
 - Configure your local Wifi network and wait for the quizhub to reboot